cadavera/Clock-with-alarms-Lolin-Wemos-D1-R2-mini/README.txt

 Hi there lol

-If you are reading this, it means you downloaded my work (and I'm really happy about it).
+If you are reading this, it means you're interested in my work (and I'm really happy about it).

 IMPORTANT: